Dan Hooker: 2014

 Hooker made his promotional debut against fellow newcomer Ian Entwistle on 28 June 2014 at UFC Fight Night 43.
 Hooker won the back-and-forth fight via TKO in the first round.

 Hooker faced Maximo Blanco on 20 September 2014 at UFC Fight Night 52.
 Hooker lost the fight via unanimous decision.

 2015

 Hooker faced Hatsu Hioki on 10 May 2015 at UFC Fight Night 65.
 He won the fight via knockout due to a combination of head kick and punches in the second round.
 With this win, he became the first man to knock out Hioki in a MMA fight.
 The win also earned Hooker his first Performance of the Night bonus award.

 Hooker next faced Yair Rodríguez on 3 October 2015 at UFC 192.
 He lost the fight by unanimous decision.

 2016

+In April 2016, Hooker competed in the 2016 Tiger Muay Thai Tryouts in Phuket, and won a place on the professional fight team, along with teammate Dave Leduc.

 Hooker next faced Mark Eddiva on 20 March 2016 at UFC Fight Night 85.
-He won the fighting from a high-elbow mounted guillotine choke in the first round.
+He won the fight with a high-elbow mounted guillotine choke in the first round.

 Hooker faced Jason Knight on 27 November 2016 at UFC Fight Night 101.
 He lost the fight via unanimous decision.